 Endpoint policy name Enter the desired name for the endpoint policy.
 Endpoint domains Select the domains to apply the policy to.
-Domains for which an endpoint policy has already been created are grayed out and you cannot select them.
-Endpoint workgroups Select the workgroup of endpoints to apply the policy to.
-Groups for which an endpoint policy has already been created are grayed out and you cannot select them.
+Endpoint workgroups Select the workgroups of endpoints to apply the policy to.
 Endpoint profile Include an endpoint profile in the policy.
 From the dropdown list, select the desired endpoint profile.
+Endpoint profile (Off-net) Include an endpoint profile in the policy to apply to the endpoint when it is offnet according to the on-net detection rules configured in this policy.
+For example, you may want to apply a more restrictive profile to the endpoint when it is determined to be off-net.
+From the dropdown list, select the desired endpoint profile.
+If including an off-net profile in a policy, it is highly recommended to also include on-net detection rules in the policy.
+Otherwise, EMS may not apply onnet and off-net profiles as desired.
+On-Net Detection Rules Select the on-net detection rules to include in the policy.
+You can select multiple rules.
+You must have already created on-net detection rules to include them in an endpoint policy.
+See On-net Detection Rules on page 155.
 Telemetry gateway list Include a Telemetry gateway list in the policy.
 From the dropdown list, select the desired Telemetry gateway list.
 You must have already created a Telemetry gateway list to include one in an endpoint policy.
-See Creating Telemetry gateway lists on page 152.
+See Creating a Telemetry gateway list on page 157.
 Comments Enter any comments desired for the endpoint policy.
 Enable the policy Toggle to enable or disable the endpoint policy.
 You can enable or disable the policy at a later time from Endpoint Policy > Manage Policies .